 In February 2018, Sernova announced that continuous glucose monitoring systems (CGM) (Medtronic Minimed, Northridge, CA) will be provided to patients in Sernova's US regenerative medicine clinical trial of its Cell PouchTM.
 It is believed that continuous glucose monitoring of patients may be an important and sensitive method to closely track the function of the transplanted therapeutic cells within the Cell PouchTM.
+CGM will be used to track the function of the transplanted cells at multiple time points following transplantation into the Cell Pouch.
+Data from each period will be analyzed for mean glucose concentration, mean glucose variability, number and duration of hyper- and hypo- glycemic episodes, and total duration of hypoglycemia.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2018 AND 2017
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2018 AND 2017